Executive Summary

 Why Does This Opportunity Exist?

-Revenue Deceleration Narrative: After years of double-digit growth, a -3.6% revenue quarter triggered growth investor exodus.
-However, H1 FY2026 net income is actually UP 0.7% YoY.
+Revenue Deceleration Narrative: -3.6% headline triggered growth investor exodus.
+But H1 net income UP 0.7% YoY.

 Why This Is Temporary, Not Permanent: